 - Your dosage frequency (i.e. once, twice, or thrice per day)

-- What results you’re experiencing on a day to day basis (positive/negative)
+- What results you’re experiencing on a day-to-day basis (positive/negative)

 - Slowly Increase Your CBD Oil Dosage Over Time – In a practical setting, this means increasing your CBD oil dosage slightly every couple of days while paying close attention to the effects you experience.
-And, of course recording everything in your journal.
+And, of course, record everything in your journal.
 For example, if you start feeling lethargic or dizzy after a dose increase, then you should reduce your dosage slightly to a point where you do not feel dizzy or lethargic anymore.
 Then you can stay at the reduced dosage level for a few days before attempting to increase your dose again.

 - Find A Pro-Cannabis Medical Professional – Be it a doctor or a nurse, you’re always better off working with a professional.
 This strategy can be challenging as cannabis laws are still in a legal grey area in many parts of the world.
 However, thanks to the Internet, you now have access to doctors in pro-cannabis countries.
 Your only challenge is to find one who will consult with you via Zoom and provide guidance along your journey.
-If you’re tracking everything in your medical journal, this will make your doctors job a whole lot easier and I’m sure they’ll be happy to work with you.
+If you’re tracking everything in your medical journal, this will make your doctor’s job a whole lot easier and I’m sure they’ll be happy to work with you.

 What Are The Side Effects Of CBD Oil?

 Seeing that we’ve looked at the side effect profile of Lorazepam, it wouldn’t be the same if we didn’t do so for CBD oil.
-To answer this question, we need to look at the results of a 2020 meta-analysis systematic review and 2017 clinical review journal.
+To answer this question, we need to look at the results of a 2020 meta-analysis systematic review and a 2017 clinical review journal.
 The results from these two reviews will help you understand just how safe cannabis therapy is compared to Lorazepam.

 In the year 2020, researchers conducted a systematic review and meta-analysis of the adverse effects of CBD (cannabidiol) in patients with varying conditions.
 The researchers looked at randomized placebo-controlled clinical trials lasting longer than 7 days.
-They reviewed 12 clinical trials with a total of 803 participants to gleam data from.
+They reviewed 12 clinical trials with a total of 803 participants to glean data from.
 The researchers found the following negative side effects: